turingschool/try-turing/fe-online-weekend/containers/index.md

 <div class="try-it-new">
   <h3>Try It: Cleaning Up Code</h3>
   <p>Open and fork <a href="">this repl project</a>.
 First, check out the "View" of the app.
 Then, read through the HTML document - it may be harder to sift through than it should be!
 Clean up anything you notice to get this file in shape according to the conventions listed above.</p>
-  <p>Check in on the "View" of your app to make sure things are showing up the same as they were before your clean up.</p>
+  <p>Check in on the view of this live app to make sure things are showing up the same as they were before your clean up!</p>
 </div>

 <br>